nashville-software-school/client-side-mastery/book-3-martins-aquarium/chapters/MA_WIREFRAMES.md

 ### Low Fidelity Wireframe

-Here is one that was developed by one of your predecessors for her capstone project.
+Here is one that was developed for a capstone project.
 Note how the elements are just boxes or text.
 Nothing extra included, like colors, styling, or animations to confuse you.

 ![](./images/low-fidelity-wireframe.png)